whosonfirst/go-whosonfirst-fileserver/README.md

 # go-whosonfirst-fileserver

-There are many static fileservers written in Go (and friends).
+There are many static file servers written in Go (and friends).
 This one is ours.

 ## Usage